AckeeCZ/photo-chooser/README.md

 ```java
 choosePhotoHelper.getChoosePhotoDialogBuilder(BuildConfig.APPLICATION_ID).show(getSupportFragmentManager());
 ```
-Its importat to pass application id (package name) because it needs to match with the one in manifest.
+Its important to pass application id (package name) because it needs to match with the one in manifest.

 The crop funcionality is disabled by default, you can enable it by passing attribute to `getChoosePhotoDialogBuilder` like